Shake Shack To Return $10 Million PPP Loan To U.S. Government

 Tweets about this

-[email protected]$?
-RT @Belann_Farrar1: THE AMERICAN WAY-Shake Shack Inc will return the small business loan it received from the U.S. government, the burger c… 11 seconds ago

-James E. Miculka RT @washingtonpost: Shake Shack to return $10 million government loan intended for small businesses https://t.co/oGxRu7LrA1 12 seconds ago
+Brent Hoar RT @politico: Shake Shack plans to return a $10 million loan it received under an emergency small business rescue program https://t.co/N3Nj… 7 seconds ago